StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   All mods are Rootbuilded, meaning that the Root folder is completely clean.
 (This is what allows us to install the list and then TTW).

--   A complete UI overhaul thanks to [M.U.X.
-Interface Overhaul](https://www.nexusmods.com/newvegas/mods/80642) by [Anro19](https://next.nexusmods.com/profile/Anro19/).
+-   A complete UI overhaul thanks to [Vanilla UI Plus](https://www.nexusmods.com/newvegas/mods/80642](https://www.moddb.com/mods/vanilla-ui-plus/downloads/vanilla-ui-plus-nv)) by [Axonis](https://www.moddb.com/members/axonis).

 -   A tweaks menu, featuring a full selection of engine fixes and personal tweaks, thanks to [lStewieAl's Tweaks and Engine Fixes](https://www.nexusmods.com/newvegas/mods/66347) by [lStewieAl](https://next.nexusmods.com/profile/lStewieAl/about-me?gameId=130).